An API endpoint on a Dataiku API node#

 The pokemon_on_static_api_logs dataset must point to the storage of the API endpoint prediction logs according to the Event server’s configuration.
 An admin can find this information under Administration > Settings > Event Server on the Design node.

 Open the pokemon_on_static_api_logs dataset.
-There will be an error that it is does not exist.
+There will be an error that it doesn’t exist.

 Navigate to the Settings tab.